Recipients

 Thank you from Mother Teresa Middle School – Regina

-Wow-what fantastic news to start off the week!
-We are so blessed and grateful for the incredible support and continued engagement for the Saskatchewan Knights of Columbus Charitable Foundation!
+What fantastic news to start the week!
+We are so blessed and grateful for the incredible support and continued engagement of the Saskatchewan Knights of Columbus Charitable Foundation!

 I hope you and all of your members are fairing well during this time and we look forward to providing an update about the impact of the program once students return.
 Currently, we are utilizing our transportation program to deliver laptops, food and essential items to students and their families.